ulfk/dotnet-ai-workshop/instructions/5_LanguageModels_Part2.md

 Things like function calling should continue to work the same.

-Note that your `UseLanguage` middleware does **not** currently take effect for `CompleteStreamingAsync` calls, because you didn't override that method.
+Note that your `UseLanguage` middleware does **not** currently take effect for `GetStreamingResponseAsync` calls, because you didn't override that method.
 It's not very hard to do this if you want.

 ## Optional: Build a rate-limiting middleware step